Research

 Working paper version presented at: Business Research Unit Research Seminar; 29th International Conference Computing in Economics and Finance; 16th Annual Meeting of The Portuguese Economic Journal.

-Using Machine Learning to Unveil the Determinants of Intergenerational Mobility
+Using Machine Learning to Unveil the Predictors of Intergenerational Mobility

 Co-authors: Alexandra Ferreira-Lopes & Luís Martins.